keerti123gupta/Gao-Gao-Technique-laaye-with-plant-Disease-Prediction/README.md

 # Gao-Gao-Technique-laaye-with-plant-Disease-Prediction

-For the Enhance the income of Villagers we design a web application & Android App
+For Enhance the income of Villagers we design a web application & Android App

 Link for web application http://118.185.43.122/0187cs161125/CVA2019/